vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 > ...For the liquidity farmer, this is an important distinction, because it means that, on a long enough time scale, both your CVX and your clevCVX are the same, so there is **zero impermanent loss!**
 > Source: [CLever Medium Blog](https://medium.com/@0xC_Lever/clever-cvx-yields-without-locking-c0fc0638a00c)

-- Integrating multiple Concentrator vaults into CLever can result in additional risk exposure, compounding risk from the participating pool tokens and/or the yield-generating sources (protocols other than Concentrator).
+- Integrating multiple Concentrator vaults into CLever can result in additional risk exposure, compounding risk from LP tokens with the yield-generating sources.
 - The platform fees, debt ceiling, collateral ratio, repayment fees, and vlCVX delegation can be changed based on the team's discretion (6-of-9 multisig).
+This level of team control is not atypical for an early stage DeFi application, however the current centralization should be noted.

 # Risk Team Recommendation